California Drinking Song

 "California Drinking Song" is a spirit song from the University of California, Berkeley.
 The first appearances of this song are traced to 1939.
 Both the UC Men's Octet and the University of California Marching Band perform it as part of their repertoire.
 It is a blend of other songs, including "The Goddamned Dutch".

 "The core element of “California Drinking Song” is “Rambled,” otherwise known as “California.”
 The tune is based on the song “Oh, Didn’t He Ramble,” by Cole and Johnson (copyright 1906).
-The words were changed to what we know as “For California, for California, The hills send back the cry, We’re out to do or die,” and first appeared in printed form in 1906." ..."Titled “One More Drink for the Four of Us,” this part of “California Drinking Song” is a traditional song of conviviality, sung throughout the United States (for example, Ohio State University has its own version of this song)."
+The words were changed to what we know as “For California, for California, The hills send back the cry, We’re out to do or die,” and first appeared in printed form in 1906." ..."Titled “One More Drink for the Four of Us,” this part of “California Drinking Song” is a traditional song of conviviality, sung throughout the United States (for example, Ohio State University and New Mexico State University have their own versions of this song)."